How to Collect Customer Feedback Through a Kiosk Survey with Pictures

 What is a Kiosk Survey?

-A kiosk survey is a touchscreen display device placed in various outlets that ask for feedback, often at the point of purchase.
+A kiosk survey is a touchscreen display device placed in various outlets that asks for feedback, often at the point of purchase.
 You can find them on tables in restaurants, at the exits of retail stores, and so on.
 The displays are programmed with a questionnaire that collects feedback and then automatically resets for the next person once the survey has been successfully submitted.
+Feedback kiosks and interactive kiosks are designed to engage users and collect real-time responses, making them ideal for gathering immediate insights.

 For example, let’s say you place a kiosk survey in your bakery.
-Your customer notices it on their way out and the screen reads that customers can be entered for a chance to win a gift card just for completing a quick survey.
+You can enhance the customer experience by creating a customized kiosk device with branding elements such as your logo and brand colors.
+Your customer notices it on their way out, and the screen reads that customers can be entered for a chance to win a gift card just for completing a quick survey.
 Always a fan of incentives, the customer takes a few minutes to complete the questionnaire.
 Often, to keep it simple, questions are based on a rating scale.
-So on a scale of 1-5, it may ask questions like:
+So on a scale of 1–5, it may ask questions like:

 Six Benefits of Using Kiosk Surveys

 Yes, customers may be in a hurry and not complete a kiosk survey.
 And occasionally, the touchscreen could freeze up.
 But overall, the advantages of kiosk surveys far outweigh these negatives.
+Kiosk surveys offer tailored solutions to meet specific business needs and provide valuable services for collecting feedback.
 Here’s a quick look at the pros of using a survey kiosk for your business.

 People typically don’t like to be pressured into taking a survey, so an in-person intercept interview may turn them off.
+While in-person feedback can be valuable for collecting immediate, real-time insights, feedback kiosks provide a less intrusive alternative.
 However, a standalone kiosk survey is a passive experience; they can choose to complete a survey or walk away.

 2. Cost-Effective